Photo: Southside Elementary School PTO // Facebook

 “I think it’s important to set up your own procedures that work for you and get your PTA in the swing of doing things your way, as opposed to the way the person in your position previously did things,” says PTA member Amanda Rodriguez of Deer Crossing Elementary in New Market, Md.

 Remember that ultimately you all have the same goal—to do what is best for the children, the teachers, the parents, and the community.
 Your approach may vary, but the intent is the same.
-The next school year may seem like a long way off, but it’s not.
+The next school year may seem like a long way off, but transition planning is most effective when it begins early, often immediately after elections.
 This is the perfect time for outgoing and newly elected boards to work together to plan another successful school year.
 And with a little thinking ahead, you can do just that.

 Originally posted in 2013 and updated regularly.